What is congestive heart failure?

 What is a defibrillator?

 An implantable cardioverter-defibrillator (ICD) is a pager-sized device that is surgically placed under your skin, usually just below your collarbone.
 From the device one or more wires run from the ICD through your veins to your heart.
 ICDs are usually placed in patients with dangerously fast heartbeats (ventricular tachycardia) or a chaotic, uneven heartbeat (ventricular fibrillation).
 Once implanted, the defibrillator continuously detects your heartbeats.
-If it senses an arrhythmia, an abnormal heartbeat, it delivers electrical pulses to restore a normal heart rhythm when necessary.
+If it senses a ventricular arrhythmia, an abnormal heartbeat, it delivers electrical pulses to restore a normal heart rhythm when necessary.

 Implantable cardioverter-defibrillators perform the same function as the defibrillators that use paddles to deliver a shock to the outer chest of a person having cardiac arrest.
 These simply work from inside, and they deliver the “shocks” when the person’s heart beats out of normal rhythm.